BeyondTrust/pbis-open/docs/md/adtool.8.md

 `--group` <string>

 [INDENT]Search for cells the group is a member of (DN/RDN, or CN; use '-' for stdin input).

 **EXAMPLE**

-[INDENT]Search for PowerBroker Cells in root naming context containing user TestUser.
+[INDENT]Search for AD Bridge Cells in root naming context containing user TestUser.

 [INDENT]`adtool -a search-cells --user TestUser`